Hawking-Like Radiation as Tunneling from a Cosmological Black Hole in Modified Gravity: Semiclassical Approximation and Beyond: Cosmological Black Hole Solution in the STVG Theory

-and the line element on the unit 2-sphere is $d\Omega^{2}=d\theta^{2}+\sin^{2}\theta\,d\varphi^{2}$ and also, $M$ is the gravitational mass of the central source.
-In the limit, $a(t)\equiv 1$, the line element \eqref{le} tends to be the line element of a Schwarzschild-MOG black hole, which is written in isotropic coordinates \cite{Moffat2006,Moffat2015b}, whereas in the limit $M\rightarrow 0$, Eq. \eqref{le} reduces to the line element of spatially flat FLRW model.
+in which $M$ is the central source mass.
+The line element on the unit 2-sphere is $d\Omega^{2}=d\theta^{2}+\sin^{2}\theta\,d\varphi^{2}$.
+In the limit, $a(t)\rightarrow 1$, the line element \eqref{eq7} tends to be the line element of a Schwarzschild-MOG black hole, which is written in isotropic coordinates \cite{Moffat2006,Moffat2015b}, whereas in the limit $M\rightarrow 0$, Eq. \eqref{eq7} reduces to the line element of spatially flat FLRW model.
 As mentioned in the previous section, for $\alpha\rightarrow 0$, the McVittie spacetime in GR is recovered.
-Additionally, it is worth noting that by equating the gravitational charge $Q$ in STVG setup with an electrical charge $q$ in the charged McVittie solution as $q=Q=M\sqrt{\alpha G_{N}}$, the line element of the charged McVittie spacetime becomes completely the same as the line element \eqref{le} of the cosmological black hole solution in the setup of STVG living in the FLRW background \cite{Faraoni2015}.
-The line element \eqref{le} has a scalar curvature singularity at those $x$ values that satisfy the condition
+Additionally, it is worth noting that by equating the gravitational charge, $Q$ in STVG setup with an electric charge, $q$ in the charged McVittie solution as $q=Q=M\sqrt{\alpha G_{N}}$, the line element of the charged McVittie spacetime \cite{Faraoni2015} becomes mathematically the same as the line element \eqref{eq7} of the cosmological black hole solution in the setup of STVG living in the FLRW background.
+The line element \eqref{eq7} has a scalar curvature singularity at those $x$ values that satisfy the condition

 This singularity can exist from the early cosmic time values.
 On the other hand, we focus on the spacetime events that are in the casual future of the singularity.
 The surface $U(t,x)=a(t)x-\frac{1}{2}M\sqrt{1+\alpha}$ at $t=0$ is in the causal past of all these events.
 Hence, one can interpret it as a cosmological ``Big-Bang'' singularity.
 Kaloper et al. provided the same explanation for the curvature singularity of McVittie spacetime in GR \cite{Kaloper2010}.